jurberg/angular.jquery/README.md

 Service methods:

-- openDialog: calls onOpen if available, then opens the dialog and returns a Promise
+- openDialog(options): calls onOpen if available, then opens the dialog and returns a Promise
 - closeDialog(data): close the dialog and resolves the Promise with the data